arhohuttunen/arhohuttunen.com/content/posts/spring-boot-datajpatest/index.md

 ---
 title: Testing the Persistence Layer With Spring Boot @DataJpaTest
 date: 2021-05-02
+summary: This article explains how to write reliable tests for the persistence layer.
+It covers creating database schemas, managing test data, and testing queries, constraints, and edge cases.
+Using the same database for tests and application ensures migrations and native queries behave as expected.
+description: Learn how to test the persistence layer effectively, including schema setup, test data management, and verifying queries and constraints.
 categories:
   - Spring Boot
 tags:
   - testing
-summary: Learn how to test Spring Boot repositories using @DataJpaTest.
-Learn what should be tested on the persistence layer and how.
 ---

 In this article, we look at how to write tests for the persistence layer.